suhasnagaraj99/Speech-Vowel-Classifier/README.md

   pip install -r requirements.txt
   ```
 - **Check Directory Structure**
-  - Ensure you have the Hillenbrand/ directory (with subdirectories: men/, women/, children/) containing .wav files for the vowels you want to classify.
+  - Ensure you have the unzipped Hillenbrand/ directory (with subdirectories: men/, women/, children/) containing .wav files for the vowels you want to classify.

 ---